Are you looking for the best ski resorts in NH? You’re in the right place!

-One of New England’s favorite ski resorts, Loon Mountain Resort in Lincoln has 370 skiable acres, 61 trails of varying ability, and a whopping 99% snowmaking coverage.
+One of the top ski resorts in New Hampshire, Loon Mountain Resort in Lincoln has 370 skiable acres, 61 trails of varying ability, and a whopping 99% snowmaking coverage.
 Loon has 6 terrain parks for boarders to work on their sweet moves and is home to the only Superpipe in New Hampshire!
 The Adventure Center offers cross-country skiing, snowshoeing, snow tubing, ziplining, ice-skating, and an indoor climbing wall, meaning there will be no shortage of things for you to do both on and off the trails at Loon Mountain Resort.

 Après ski, the Paul Bunyan Room is everyone’s favorite place to be!
 Located upstairs at Octagon Lodge, you’ll find live music, delicious grub, and a wide variety of brews on tap, just waiting for you to relax and unwind from your day on the snow.
 In addition to several dining options at Loon, going off-mountain to lovely Lincoln is an adventure in and of itself.

 There are several quality options for lodging close to Loon, but if you’re looking for a little bit of cushy comfort at the end of the day, check out River Walk Resort at Loon Mountain, where hot tubs, fire pits, a fitness center, and the Solstice North Day Spa are waiting to help you release any physical tension you may hold after your long day on the trails.
 Another great option for releasing tension is visiting the tasting room for Seven Birches Winery, located right at River Walk Resort.
-Loon Mountain Resort is one of New England’s favorite ski resorts, and after your next ski getaway there, it just may be yours too!
+Loon Mountain Resort is one of the most popular New Hampshire ski resorts, and after your next ski getaway there, you’ll see why.

-Next time you’re looking to “Ski Free or Die” in the Granite State, any one of these New Hampshire ski resorts would be a great choice!
+Next time you’re looking to “Ski Free or Die” in the Granite State, any one of these top New Hampshire ski resorts and ski areas would be a great choice!

 Read these next: